Admission to the Master Archaeology programme.

 Deadlines for assignments are included in the course syllabus.

 Per meeting there will be 1 or 2 chapters/papers to read.
-The reading list will be distributed 2 weeks prior to the start of the class.
-Make sure you are registered for this Brightspace module in time.
+The reading list will be distributed 1 week prior to the start of the course.

 For more information about this course, please contact dr. M. (Michael) Kerschner.